rubocode/frontier.nvim/doc/design/origin.md

 The colorschemes that worked the same on _xterm256_ and _truecolor_ were often implemented using _vimscript_.
-There were only a few good ones and were also hard to find.
+There were only a few good ones and they were hard to find.
 Once discovered, the LSP diagnostics and git colors were either not anticipated or defaulted.
 The experience was a bit awkward.